cc-d/myfuncs/README.md

 # myfuncs

-This Python package, `myfuncs`, is a collection of personal utility functions created by Cary Carter.
-It is primarily intended for Cary's personal use, providing easy access to frequently used functions across different projects and systems.
+This Python package, `myfuncs`, is a collection of personal utility functions created by myself.
+It is primarily intended for my personal use, providing easy access to frequently used functions across different projects and systems.

 ## Installation